jagmohan123/Mern_training/README.md

 ## 🌟 Why This Course?

-- Taught by **Jagmohan Rai Sir**, an industry-experienced trainer.
+- Taught by **Jagmohan Rai**, an industry-experienced.
-- Organized by **Grow Foundation**, committed to practical IT education.
+- committed to practical IT education.
 - Day-wise breakdown for structured learning.
 - Real-world projects and exercises.
 - Focus on both development and deployment.